alienarena/alienarena/docs/README.txt

 5. CREDITS

-There is a long list of credits - ALIEN ARENA 2007 is greatly indebted to the following for it’s creation and completion:
+There is a long list of credits - ALIEN ARENA 2007 is greatly indebted to the following for it's creation and completion:

 Design:  John Diamond with input from the community at large.
 Programming:  John Diamond, Victor Luchits, Shane Bayer, Jan Rafaj, Tony Jackson, Kyle Hunter.